progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Occasionally, you may have to do some cleanup — make a repository more compact, clean up an imported repository, or recover lost work.
 This section will cover some of these scenarios.-->

-Gelegentlich will man ein bißchen aufräumen – ein Repository verdichten, ein importiertes Repository entfernen (xxx) oder verloren gegangene Daten wieder herstellen.
+Gelegentlich will man ein bisschen aufräumen – ein Repository verdichten, ein importiertes Repository entfernen (xxx) oder verloren gegangene Daten wieder herstellen.
 Dieses Kapitel wird sich mit einigen derartigen Szenarien befassen.

 <!--### Maintenance ###-->
 ### Wartung ###